History of the Society

-Over forty years later members of the St Asaph Choral Society have performed over one hundred concerts of both sacred and secular choral music.
+Over 50 years later members of the St Asaph Choral Society have performed over one hundred concerts of both sacred and secular choral music.

 The choir have always enjoyed close links with the cathedral: indeed four of its seven conductors have held the post of Cathedral Organist and Master of the Choristers.
 Members are aware of the privilege they enjoy in singing in the beautiful surroundings of the cathedral and enjoying the splendid acoustics of the building.

 The Society currently has eighty members drawn from St Asaph and the surrounding district and their ages range from the twenties to the late eighties.